 Photography & Digital Media - Photographic prints made from the artist's original image, and/or digitally manipulated images created from original artist images, and/or other sourced material.

-You will receive your results via email on April 8, 2019 and can begin paying booth fees at that time.
+You will receive your results via email in April 7, 2020 and can begin paying booth fees at that time.

-If you can’t find the answer to your question in our FAQ, please contact the Artist Relations Coordinator at [email protected].
+If you can’t find the answer to your question in our FAQ, please contact the Operations Manager at [email protected].